-She’d always enjoyed writing and she thought maybe copywriting might work for her, but she didn’t really know much about it.
+Like many CCA students, she’d always enjoyed writing and she thought maybe copywriting might work for her, but she didn’t really know much about it.
 She’d never done it before.

 So, skipping forward a bit, about a three months ago, I got an email from her.
-I hadn’t heard from her and she hadn’t joined in the student calls for a month or two, so I was curious to see how she was doing.
-Well, it turns out she was doing pretty darn well: She had just landed a full-time, freelance position at Leo Burnett in Chicago.
+I hadn’t heard from her and she hadn’t joined in the student calls for a month or two.
+So, I was curious to see how she was doing.
+Well, it turns out she was doing pretty darn well.
+She had just landed a full-time, freelance position at Leo Burnett in Chicago.
 And if you’re not familiar with Leo Burnett, it’s a major global advertising firm.

 And there’s no magic to it either.
 She learned.
 She took the steps we gave her to build her portfolio and she took the steps we gave her to network.
-She worked and she made it happen.
+And she made it happen.

 Could it take you longer?
 Of course; it depends on the time you dedicate to learning and to building your portfolio.
 Could you do it faster?
 Sure.
 It’s all up to you.